jbates888/Youtube-Learning-App/README.md

  1. Download the zip file
  2. Extract the files contnets
- 3. Open the folder in an IDE
+ 3. Open the folder in an IDE or move to it on the command line

  iii) details of any non-standard libraries needed and how to install them